 Things to Consider When Choosing a Material To Embroider

-First, the stretchiness can be a pain when you are embroidering because it can cause your stitch tension to vary, making the fabric wrinkle or buckle, which can make your stitches appear uneven.
+Stretchy fabrics can be a pain when you are embroidering because they can cause your stitch tension to be inconsistent, making the fabric wrinkle or buckle, which can make your stitches appear uneven.

 Fabrics that are super lightweight aren’t ideal in my opinion for embroidery because it buckles and wrinkles when you embroider on it.
 I like to use a medium weight fabric that withstands the tension of my stitches but is also not too difficult to pull the needle through.
 Heavy weight fabrics are a pain…believe me, I’ve tried them before and all I’ve ended up with was blisters on my fingers and a state of frustration!